AAL Forum 2017 Programme

 The objective of this session is to demonstrate the value of AAL solutions to different stakeholders and to position AAL for current and future business.

-This session focuses on a discussion about the perceived value of AAL solutions by the different stakeholders (suppliers, buyers and users).
-The method adopted will be a "pros and cons" debate, bringing two representatives from each stakeholder group, as well as a strong moderator responsible for asking provocative questions to each group.
+this session focuses on a discussion about the perceived value of AAL solutions by the different stakeholders (suppliers, buyers and users). this will take place in the form of a pros and cons debate with the participation of two representatives from each stakeholder group alongside a moderator, who will be probing the participants for the answers to some of the more difficult issues surrounding the topic.

 Suppliers: HealthCare Director at Glintt, Mrs. Filipa Fixe.
 CEO at Sensara, Mr. Reinout Engelberts